-Penguin life cycle 3- part cards – Print on cardstock and laminate if you wish to preserve colors and card quality for future use.
+Penguin life cycle 3- part cards – Print on cardstock and laminate to preserve colors and card quality for future use.
 Place picture cards in a column and invite the children to match the picture to the picture and the word to the word.
 Present control cards and ask the child to lay the stages of the cycle in the correct order.

 Penguin life cycle line art – supply scissors, glue, and coloring pencils.
 Invite the student to color and cut cards and glue them into the correct sequence.

 Penguin tracing/labeling and coloring worksheets – print on cardstock and laminate.
 Supply an erasable pen.
 Invite the child to trace the words and color corresponding images.
 Alternatively, print pages on regular printing paper and invite the child to trace or label the stages of the penguin life cycle.

 You might like to invite the students to compare the life cycle of a Penguin with other birds or winter animals.